Chaduke/libsgd_examples/README.md

 	```sh
 	python ex001.py
 	```
 	or whatever example you want to run.

-	The C examples are way more heavily commented so I suggest studying those regardless of whether you intend on using Python primarily or not.

 	PyCharm Community Edition from JetBrains is free and works really well if you need a good Python IDE.
 Setting up "virtual environments" takes a little getting used to if you are not familiar with Python.
 	I will probably create a video soon explaining that.